Energinet-DataHub/greenforce-frontend/libs/dh/shared/assets/src/assets/b2c-custom-layouts/readme.md

 ### Simulate content inserted by B2C `#api`

-Goto the live page and inspect the page with Dev Tools.
-Find the `#api` copy the `outerHTML,` and insert it into the custom layout you want to change to simulate what Microsoft inserts into the DOM.
+Go to the live page and inspect the page with Dev Tools.
+Find the `#api` element, copy its `outerHTML` and insert it into the custom layout you want to change to simulate what Microsoft inserts into the DOM.

 ### Working with translations